Alex-ray/Polymail-messages/README.md

 ## Alex J Ray

+### Quickstart
+In the root directory of this project run
+`npm install && npm run build && npm run production`

 ### Prerequists
 Make sure you are on Node version `7` or greater and NPM version `4` or greater.